How Fashion Choices Can Boost Your Mental Health & Mood

 - Psychological benefits of fashion choices

-How does fashion affect mental health Introduction
+How does fashion affect mental health Introduction?

 Fashion is more than just a way to cover our bodies or follow trends—it’s a powerful tool for self-expression and emotional well-being.
 The clothes we wear, the colors we choose, and the styles we embrace can significantly influence our mental health.
 From boosting confidence to reducing stress, fashion choices can shape how we feel about ourselves and how we interact with the world.
 This article explores the profound connection between fashion and mental health, offering insights into how intentional wardrobe choices can enhance emotional resilience, self-esteem, and overall well-being.